Willa

 highlighted by opera, was available to anyone, anytime and anyplace.

-The stage of the world, it was advertised, could now be in your
+of the World', as it was advertised, could now be in your

 own home where you would be more comfortable than in a theatre;